Boyer-Moore - The String Matcher That Skips More Than It Reads

 if gs[k] == m: gs[k] = m - 1 - j

-// Case 2: part of suffix matches a prefix
+// Sub-case 2: suffix of t matches prefix of P

 for j = 0 to m - 2: